 Do you get your jackets tailored?
 Wash your whites separately?
 Press your underwear?
 No?
 Then there’s a strong chance your style might be suffering as a result.

-According to club menswear’s most influential opinion-makers, there are a few habits shared by nearly all the most impressively turned out blokes at Fashion Week, and it’s not necessarily having a stylist on speed dial.
+According to club menswear’s most influential opinion-makers, there are a few habits shared by nearly all the most impressively turned out blokes on the red carpet, and it’s not necessarily having a stylist on speed dial.

 In a bid to give you the sartorial shortcut to wardrobe success, here are 15 things worth adding to your daily routine.

 They Know The Basics – And Stick To Them

 A look is only as good as its weakest link, but then you don’t have to tell these men that.
 “From Steve McQueen to James Dean, all the fashion greats kept it simple,” says stylist Georgia Boal-Russell, who has worked for the likes of Tom Ford, Adidas and Jigsaw.
 “They rely on basic uniforms and don’t worry about making a statement if that’s not their style.”

 According to a survey by online men’s personal shopping service Thread, British men on average wear just 13 per cent of their wardrobes.
 “My hunch is that guys return to their basic pieces time and again,” adds Boal-Russell, “which makes it worth investing in quality staples that will still look good after many wears and work with a lot of things in your wardrobe.”

 With thousands of brands at your fingertips, no queuing, and the ability to buy pants without wearing any, shopping online has revolutionised the way we stock our wardrobes.
 But steer exclusively digital and you might miss a trick.